 - Columnar: Over the past few years, big data is all about columnar.
 It was primarily inspired by the creation and adoption of Apache Parquet and other columnar data storage technologies.

-- In-memory: SAP HANA was the first one to accelerate the analytical workloads with its in-memory component and then Apache Spark came into the picture in the open source world which accelerates the workloads by holding the data in memory.
+- In-memory: SAP HANA was the first one to accelerate the analytical workloads with its in-memory component and then Apache Spark brought open source technology to limelight which accelerates the workloads by holding the data in memory.

 - Complex data and dynamic schemas: Solving business problems are much easier when we represent the data through hierarchical and nested data structures.
 This was the primary reason for the adoption of JSON and document based databases.

-At this point most of the systems out there hardly supports two of the above concepts.
-Many exists which supports one of them.
+At this point most of the systems out there hardly support two of the above concepts.
+Many exist which support one of them.
 That’s where the Apache Arrow kicks in, which supports all three of them seamlessly.

-Arrow is being designed in a way to supports complex data and dynamic schema and in terms of performance, it is totally based on in-memory and is columnar storage.
+Arrow is being designed in a way to support complex data and dynamic schema and in terms of performance, it is totally based on in-memory and is columnar storage.

 Nobody wants to wait longer to get their answers from the data.
 The faster they gets the answer the faster they can ask other questions or solve their business problems.
 CPUs these days become faster and more sophisticated in design, the key challenge in any system is making sure the CPU Utilization is at ~100% and is using it efficiently.
 When the data is in columnar structure, it is much easier to use SIMD instructions over it.